-Hiking Volcan Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.
+Hiking Volcano Acatenango near Antigua, Guatemala was one of the most challenging hikes that I’ve done in a long time.

 Leg-pumping, and physically taxing, Acatenango isn’t to be taken lightly, but the view upon completion makes it all worthwhile.